wilson-p/CodingChallenges/README.md

 # CodingChallenges
-Practice for myself and saving the best solutions for the challenge
+Practice for myself and saving the best solutions for a given challenge